BartkowiczPiotr/vuetable/README.md

 <vuetable :headers="headers" :items="people" />
 ```

-You can always use rowTemplate prop to set width foreach column.
+You can always use rowTemplate prop to set width for each column.

 ```
 <vuetable :headers="headers" :items="people" rowTemplate="33.3% 33.3% 33.3%"/>